-A score of zero will be assigned unless the student meets all of the following conditions: 1.
-Circumstances clearly beyond the control of the student caused the exam, test, quiz, lab, etc. to be missed.
+A score of zero will be assigned unless the student meets all of the following conditions:

+- 1. Circumstances clearly beyond the control of the student caused the exam, test, quiz, lab, etc. to be missed.
 Such circumstances include serious illness or injury, or death of close family member.
-They do not include forgetting about the test, lack of preparation for the test, work-related or social obligations.

-2. The student has notified the instructor (or the School of STEM office staff, if the instructor is not available) that they will miss the exam, test, quiz, lab, etc. Such notification must occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc.
+They do not include forgetting about the test, lack of preparation for the test, work-related or social obligations. - 2.
+The student has notified the instructor (or the School of STEM office staff, if the instructor is not available) that they will miss the exam, test, quiz, lab, etc. Such notification must occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc. - 3.
+Proof of the circumstances may be required. - 4.
+The student has been fully participating in the course up until the circumstances that prevented the writing of the exam, test, quiz, lab, etc. Fully participating means attending almost all of the classes and turning in almost all assignments in the course.